BeipDev/BeipMU/Documentation/GettingStarted.md

 ##Connecting to a character

-To connect to a character you have set up in the World Editor, click on the Connect icon  in the toolbar, expand the character list by selecting the plus icon  next to the server, then double-click on the character to connect.
-Or you can use the 'Quick Connect' menu by clicking the little person icon next to the worlds icon.
-This will bring up a menu of all characters.
+To connect to a character, click on Connect, expand the character list next to the server, then double-click on the character to connect.

 An alternative method is to use the /connect and /char BeipMU commands in the input window.
-The /connect command uses the short name for the server that you gave it in the World Editor and connects you to the server.
-Likewise, the /char command uses the short name for the character on the server you have connected to.
-The /char command tells BeipMU which character you have connected to, optionally sends the connect string to the server, and starts logging if you have specified a file under the character settings.
+Apart from the direct connect method, the /connect command will also use the name for the server that you gave it in the World List and connects you to the server.
+Likewise, the /char command uses the name for the character on the server you have connected to.
+The /char command tells BeipMU which character you have connected to, sends the character’s connect string to the server, and starts logging if you have specified a file under the character settings.

-To connect to our example character we would use the following two commands:
+To connect to our example character using the input window we would use the following two commands:

     /connect Compy
     /char Beip